Skip to content

 nl = CellListNeighborList.from_state(state)

-Source code in src/kups/core/neighborlist.py
+Source code in src/kups/core/neighborlist/cell_list.py

 @dataclass